Asorano/assembler_text_adventure/README.md

 - Replace strcmp with an own implementation
 - Improve the file parsing by allowing characters like \"
 - Use the makefile prepare for creating the directories on the Github Runner (fails currently)
-- Define proper stack frames for the functions
 - Replace fixed-size buffers for game data and game texts with dynamic memory allocation
 - Print a proper error when the parsing of the file fails